Service for English speakers with UK trained Traditional Chinese Medicine acupuncturist.

 A. Yes – Cosmetic Acupuncture is not any kind of Western medical treatment.
 As is the case for any previous surgical procedure or treatment of any kind, provided there is no reason why it would be inadvisable for you to receive acupuncture at that particular point in time.
 You can discuss this with the acupuncturist.

 With Ruth Westnidge, BSc Hons Traditional Chinese Medicine, OM.BAcC, OM.RCHM, OM.EAR

 Trained in Cosmetic Facial Acupuncture (College of Chinese Medicine, Yuan Traditional Medicine College)

-Ear Acupuncturist, 10+ years experience, inc. NHS (Yuan Traditional Medicine College)
+Ear Acupuncturist, 10+ years experience (Yuan Traditional Medicine College)